levanvux/levanvux/README.md

 Here are some ideas to get you started:
 🧌🧌🧌
 - 📭 Reach me at: hoanngu512@gmail.com
+- 🍥 I open Chrome using the terminal
 - 🔭 I’m currently working on nowhere.
 - 🌱 I’m currently learning web development.
 - 👯 I’m looking to collaborate on playing Valorant.